RandyPatterson/aksworkshop_student/README.md

 [List of Modules](#modules-list)

-# Exercise: Working with Services
+# Exercise 5: Working with Services

 In this Exercise you will create a simple Service.
 Services help you expose Pods externally using label selectors.